Wellness First:

 • Family Caregivers and Those Coping with Serious Illness and Loss

-Loss comes in many forms, from a difficult life transition to the loss of a loved one - through death, divorce, estrangement, or any type of separation.
-Whatever the nature of your grief, it can be helpful to process what you’re feeling and to navigate your “new normal” with extra support and knowledge.
+Loss comes in many forms, from a difficult life transition or diagnosis of a serious illness to the loss of a loved one - through death, divorce, estrangement, or any type of separation.
+Whatever the nature of your transition or grief, it can be helpful to process what you’re feeling and to navigate your “new normal” with extra support and knowledge.

 In grief work we often use the adage, “the only way out is through.”
 But there is no need to be alone on the road.
 We’ll work together to help you process your loss and begin to find what lies ahead.